All Products

 A: The rules are as follows:

-• Use a meaningless combination of letters, such as sksstyle or a8z2_effect.
+• Use a meaningless combination of letters, such as sksstyle or a8z2_bbb.

-• Avoid using common English words (such as beautiful, fire, or dance), because this will interfere with the model's original understanding of these words.
+• Avoid using common English words (such as beautiful, fire, dance), as this will interfere with the model's original understanding of these words.

 Q: Can fine-tuning change the video resolution or duration?

-A: No. Fine-tuning allows the model to learn content and dynamics, but it does not change specifications.
-The output video format (resolution, frame rate, or maximum duration) is determined by the base model.
+A: No. Fine-tuning learns content and motion, not specifications.
+The format of the output video (resolution, frame rate, maximum duration) is still determined by the foundation model.